-For lithium batteries for on/off thruster systems:
+For lithium batteries powering ON/OFF thruster systems:

-High capacity lithium batteries are capable of supplying a higher operating voltage to the motor than the on/off thrusters are rated for.
+High capacity lithium batteries are capable of supplying a higher operating voltage to the motor than the ON/OFF thrusters are rated for.
 Running thrusters at higher than rated voltage will reduce operating time, increase wear and damage the thruster.
 Operating the thruster outside specified ratings will void warranty.